redox-os/website/content/news/this-month-251231.md

 ## End Of Scheme Packet Protocol Migration

-bjorn3 and Ibuki Omatsu finished the system components migration to the new scheme packet protocol which allows much more flexibility.
+bjorn3 and Ibuki Omatsu finished the system components and drivers migration to the new scheme packet protocol which allows much more flexibility.

 ## Many Correctness Improvemens and More POSIX Conformance